By visiting our site, you agree to our privacy policy regarding cookies, tracking statistics, etc.

 puerto-rico-elopement-portraits-015

 Picture this: It's your wedding day, and, along with all the last-minute troubleshooting calls and text messages, EVERYBODY is excited and sending their congratulations on Facebook, Instagram, and whatnot.
-Those are a lot of notifications, and even the best cell phones might not make it to the ceremony.
+Those are a lot of notifications.
+Even the newest cellphone might have its battery drained before the ceremony.

-Always have your vows written on paper, or a cute vow book, along with any details you may need to retrieve from your smartphone throughout the day (example: vendor phone numbers, wedding itinerary, etc.).
+Definitely have a backup of your vows on your cellphone, but have them written on paper, or a cute vow book, along with any details you may need to retrieve from your smartphone throughout the day (example: vendor phone numbers, wedding itinerary, etc.).

 fotografia-boda-andy-hilario-la-concha-resort-puerto-rico-027

 Oops!
 Always check with your cake vendor, venue, or caterer to check if they bring their cake cutlery.
-If not, you might need to bring it!
+Believe it or not, most times you need to bring it!

 hacienda-siesta-alegre-offbeat-destination-wedding-caribbean-038